mahmoud/lithoxyl/docs/faq.rst

 fast does not work well for instrumentation code.

 Lithoxyl assumes that you are instrumenting a system which has behavior other than logging and statistics collection.
+Your system's primary functions take priority.
 Instrumentation must degrade gracefully.

 This means if your message is malformed Lithoxyl will do its best to output the most that it can and no exception will be raised.
 If your